rust-lang/book/second-edition/src/ch16-01-threads.md

 threads, where `M` and `N` are not the same number.

 Each model has its own advantages and tradeoffs.
-The tradeoff that's most important to Rust is runtime support.

-TODO: A *runtime* is...
-TODO: Runtime support is important to Rust because...
+The tradeoff that's most important to Rust is runtime support. *Runtime* is a confusing term; it can have different meaning in different contexts.
+Here, we mean some code included by the language in every binary.
+For some languages, this code is large, and for others, this code is small.
+Colloquially, "no runtime" is often what people will say when they mean "small runtime", since every non-assembly language has some amount of runtime.
+Smaller runtimes have fewer features but have the advantage of resulting in smaller binaries.
+Smaller binaries make it easier to combine the language with other languages in more contexts.
+While many languages are okay with increasing the runtime in exchange for more features, Rust needs to have nearly no runtime, and cannot compromise on being able to call into C in order to maintain performance.

-The green threading model requires a larger language runtime in order to manage the threads and often adds overhead when calling into C code.
-While many languages are okay with this tradeoff, Rust needs to have nearly no runtime, and cannot compromise on calling into C for performance reasons.
+The green threading model is a feature that requires a larger language runtime in order to manage the threads.
 As such, the Rust standard library only provides an implementation of 1:1 threading.
-However, because Rust is such a low-level language, you can use crates that give you M:N threading if you would rather trade overhead for....
+Because Rust is such a low-level language, there are crates that implement M:N threading if you would rather trade overhead for aspects such as more control over which threads run when and lower costs of context switching, for example.

-TODO why would you want M:N

 Now that we've defined what threads are in Rust, let's explore how to use the thread-related API that the standard library provides for us.